Midwife in the Tire Swing

 “Well, three minutes...
 I thought you were lost in thought, then noticed your eyes were closed and I couldn’t bear to wake you up.
 You were talking in your sleep.”
 Above Sarah’s head the cartoon balloon had returned.
 It was empty.
 She wondered if Billie saw it too.
 “You jumped,” said Billie.
 This was the accusation; her class was out of control, going Bolshie.
 She had missed one of her postulants not paying attention, passing a note, stringing her gum.

 “As you fall asleep your heart rate gets very slow, and your breathing slows down.
 Your brain may interpret this as your body dying, so it sends a jolt to your muscles.
 Like a jump start.
-This is similar to a Night Terror—when you wake up absolutely terrified about something, but have no idea why.”
+This is similar to a Night Terror—when you wake up paralyzed with fright about something, but have no idea why.”

 Sarah looked up; now there was no balloon.
 “Wha...?”
 She rubbed her eyes.

 “Not to worry, just something I made up,” said Billie.
 “A piece of work.
 Me.
 That’s what they say.
 I don’t mind; that’s what I am.
 I hope you have come up with some sizzling romantic liaison to share with us.”